bharateshwarpatil/lowlatency/System_Performance.md

  <b> Higher-level languages </b> : similar to CPU instruction testing, but written in a higher-level interpreted or compiled language

+ 1. Determine the target user population or application request rate.

+ 2. Express CPU usage per user or per request.
+For existing systems, CPU usage can be monitored with the current user count or request rate.
+For future systems, load generation tools can simulate users so that CPU usage can be measured.

+ 3. Extrapolate users or requests when the CPU resources reach 100% utilization.
+This provides the theoretical limit for the system.

- <b> Operating system operations </b>: testing system library and system call functions that are CPU-bound, such as getpid() and process creation
+ Operating system operations testing system library and system call functions that are CPU-bound, such as getpid() and process creation